Before you buy your first home, learn the basics about homeowners insurance

 When am I covered for property damage?

 A standard home insurance policy will provide coverage to your home and personal property under various scenarios.
-You’ll be covered if your home or personal property is damaged or destroyed in a fire, by hail, a windstorm or other covered natural disaster.
+You’ll be covered if your home or personal property is damaged or destroyed in a fire, by hail or other covered natural disaster.
 Homeowners’ policies won’t usually cover problems that develop over time or from neglect, such as persistent leaks in the roof and cracks in the foundation.

 Here are some scenarios where you will likely be covered by your home insurance policy:

 - A lighting strikes catches your detached garage on fire;

 - Someone spray paints your fence with graffiti;

 - A person steals your rider mower and tools from the shed;

 - Your dishwasher malfunctions and dumps water all over your kitchen floor.